LukeDonley/RealEstateListingAPI/README.md

 ## Remove Agent

-Removes a single listing agent from a listing
+Removes a single listing agent from a listing.
+ID of agent must be provided in the body.

-    DELETE /api/listings/{mls_number}/agents
+    DELETE /api/listings/{mls_number}/agent

 Example Request Body: